-The Canon PowerShot G5 X and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in October 2015 and July 2015.
+The Canon PowerShot G5 X and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in October 2015 and July 2015.
 The G5X is a fixed lens compact, while the GX8 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G5X) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on an one-inch (G5X) and a Four Thirds (GX8) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (22 percent) than the Canon G5 X. It is noteworthy in this context that the GX8 is splash and dust-proof, while the G5X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the GX8 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX8 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G5X gets 210 shots out of its NB-13L battery, while the GX8 can take 330 images on a single charge of its DMW-BLC12 power pack.
 The power pack in the G5X can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.